imprld01/Kegg-Hidden-Loop-Search-Setup/README.md

 # Kegg-Hidden-Loop-Search-Setup

 You can download the archive file for kegg hidden loop searching.
-If your computer is 64-bit, you can download from [here](https://goo.gl/MvgANe) directly.
+If your computer is win 64-bit, you can download from [here](https://goo.gl/MvgANe) directly.

 * [Here](https://goo.gl/VKIkOe) you can know more about kegg hidden loop searching
 * [Here](https://goo.gl/MvgANe) you can know what is inside the archive file